-The committee continues to follow progress of the integrated improvement programme.
-It's aims are to provide an interconnected system of care and theprovision of reliable, high quality care as well as joining up community services provision and emergency care work.
+The Committee continues to keep a strong interest as to the Integrated Improvement Programme, which aimed to provide an interconnected system of care to allow provision of reliable, high quality care; joining up community services provision and emergency care work.

-A committee site visit to Wantage Community Hospital heard presentations from Oxford Health.
-There is now a better understanding of outpatient pilot services.
-These were established as a result of the OX12 project in 2018.
+This included a Committee Site Visit to Wantage Community Hospital to hear presentations from Oxford Health and better understand the outpatient pilot services which has been established as a result of the OX12 project which was established in 2018.

-In July 2022, the committee recommended that funding to progress the establishment of the IIP programme management office (PMO) be considered and if approved, released at the earliest opportunity.
+During its subsequent consideration of the Committee in July 2022, the Committee recommended that the funding to progress the establishment of the IIP Programme Management Office (PMO) and is considered and if approved, released at the earliest opportunity.
 The HOSC received a response from Oxford Health NHS Foundation Trust that the trust were committed to providing resources to support the transformation activities of the services in which it is the provider.
-The JHOSC recommendation that Oxford Health NHS Foundation Trust provides information relating to the governance of the IIP was partially accepted and the recommendation that funding to progress the establishment of the Integrated Improvement

-Programme's (IIP) Programme Management Office (PMO) is considered and, if approved, released at the very earliest opportunity was also partially accepted.

-Oxford Health NHS FT has committed resources to support transformation activities linked to the services it provides, however some of this action lies outside of the remit of the trust with the ICB.

-The committee will be continuing to monitor and scrutinise the programme, including the appraisal of the reconfiguration of the county's community bed provision and the development of virtual wards.; It looks forward to receiving a report from the programme's new programme director during 2023 on whole system support and timescales.
+The JHOSC recommendation that Oxford Health NHS Foundation Trust provides information relating to the governance of the IIP is partially accepted and the recommendation that funding to progress the establishment of the Integrated Improvement Programme's (IIP) Programme Management Office (PMO) is considered and, if approved, released at the very earliest opportunity is partially accepted.
+Oxford Health NHS FT has committed resources to support transformation activities linked to the services it provides, however some of this action lies outside of the remit of the Trust with the ICB.
+The Committee will be continuing to monitor and scrutinise the programme, including the appraisal of the reconfiguration of the county's community bed provision and the development of virtual wards; and look forward to receiving a report from the programme's new Programme Director during 2023 on whole system support and timescales for the programme.

-The Oxfordshire tobacco control strategy
+The Oxfordshire Tobacco Control Strategy

-In September 2022, the committee considered the proposed changes to the Oxfordshire tobacco control alliance's tobacco control strategy and corresponding action plan.
-The committee were pleased to endorse the alliance's aim to achieve a lower than five per cent of level of smoking prevalence within the county.
+In September 2022, the Committee considered the proposed changes to the Oxfordshire Tobacco Control Alliance's Tobacco Control Strategy and corresponding action plan.
+The Committee were pleased to endorse the Alliance's aim to achieve a lower than 5% of level of smoking prevalence within the County.

-The committee were able to provide valuable feedback on potential opportunities to conduct a piece of work to advertise stop smoking services in the context of the cost of living crisis at foodbanks.
-Furthermore, the committee also offered its support to and suggested that there was room for the co-production of initiatives to reduce smoking prevalence amongst social housing tenants.
+The Committee were able to provide valuable feedback on potential opportunities to conduct a piece of work to advertise stop-smoking services in the context of the Cost-of-Living Crisis at Foodbanks.
+Furthermore, the Committee also offered its support to and suggested that there was room for the co-production of initiatives to reduce smoking prevalence amongst social housing tenants.

-In April 2023, the committee invited officers to provide an update on the progress of this work and were pleased at the results.
-The one area of serious concern identified by HOSC members in September and April was the prevalence and normalisation of vaping amongst younger people, particularly at school.
-This is an issue which the HOSC considers to have a significantly higher risk factor than official responses suggest and the committee will seek to continue to raise the profile of the dangers involved.
+In April 2023 the Committee invited officers in to provide an update on the progress of this work and were pleased at the results.
+The one area of concern identified by HOSC members in September and April was the prevalence and normalisation of vaping amongst younger people, particularly at school.
+This is an issue which the HOSC considers to be a higher risk factor than official responses suggest and the committee will seek to continue to raise the profile of the dangers involved.
 This is especially the case since most recently the national media has published concerning research on vaping and toxicity levels of illegal vaping products being used by the young.

-The committee was pleased to see that schools were being provided with balanced video materials to ensure a clear and helpful message to the young about smoking.
+The Committee was pleased to see that schools were being provided with balanced video materials to ensure a clear and helpful message to the young about smoking.